dafanf/simple-java-calculator/README.md

 The project includes JUnit tests to ensure the correctness of the calculator functionality and input validation.
 Run the test classes (`CalculatorTest`, `ComputeTest`, `ValidateInputTest`, `ValidateTest`) to execute the tests.

-## Contributing

-Contributions to this project are welcome.
-Feel free to submit bug reports, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the ReadMe file further based on your preferences or specific project requirements!